risqiutama/risqiutama.github.io/_pages/about.md

   - /about.html
 ---

 I am an Associate Professor in Data Science and AI at [Monash University, Indonesia](https://www.monash.edu/indonesia).
 Previously, I was a Postdoctoral Research Associate in the [Systems Research Group](https://www.cs.ox.ac.uk/research/cyberphysical/) within the Department of Computer Science at the University of Oxford, UK, where I also completed my DPhil (PhD).
 Before coming to Oxford, I obtained bachelor and master degree (M.Eng) from the Department of Electrical Engineering and Information Technology, Universitas Gadjah Mada, Indonesia.
-In the past, I co-founded [LexiPal Indonesia](http://lexipalindonesia.com) and worked as a Senior (Lead) Data Scientist at Jakarta Smart City.
+In the past, I co-founded [LexiPal Indonesia](http://lexipalindonesia.com) and served as a Senior (Lead) Data Scientist at Jakarta Smart City.

 Research Interest
 ======